Key takeaways

 Valtrex for genital herpes

 Even if you’re taking Valtrex, it’s still possible to have an outbreak.
 If you’re taking Valtrex for recurrent genital herpes and have an outbreak, it’s important to avoid sexual contact with your partner to keep the virus from spreading to them.
-Even if you’re not experiencing an outbreak, using condoms is a good idea to prevent transmission.
+Even if you’re not experiencing an outbreak, using condoms is important to help prevent transmission of the herpes virus.

 Also, if you’re wondering if your uninfected partner can take Valtrex to avoid becoming affected, the answer is no. Someone without herpes simplex virus shouldn’t take medication for something they don’t have.
 This could cause serious side effects or health problems.